 While their existence was not unknown, awareness of just how tiny the ‘coffin cubicles’ – the common name for the living spaces the size of a twin bed which originated in Hong Kong – really were, was on the periphery of the international community’s minds.
 The cluttered birdseye perspective, capturing the entirety of subjects’ possessions in a single shot, brought this reality into sharp focus.

-A 2016 Census & Statistics Department report showed that almost 200,000 people live in coffin homes.
+A 2016 Census & Statistics Department report shows that almost 200,000 people in Hong Kong live in coffin homes.